-How to Fix a RAW Partition Without Losing Data
+How to Convert RAW to NTFS Without Losing Data

-Steps to Recover Files from a RAW Partition
+How to Recover Data from a RAW Partition

 Disk Drill is also capable of making a byte-to-byte backup of a failing disk, which means you can possibly salvage data from a disk that’s about to die.

 To restore files from a RAW partition follow these steps:

 - Download and Install Disk Drill for Windows or Mac.Once you’ve downloaded and installed Disk Drill, open it.
 Even though the drive isn’t readable by the operating system, Disk Drill will see it.

 - Select the RAW drive in question and click Search for lost data.
 At this point, Disk Drill will start scanning the hard drive to see if it can find any files.

 - Once the scan completes (depending on the size of the drive, this process can take some time), click Review found items then you can begin navigating through the discovered file structure.